 We also just purchased a new car seat for baby RB40.
 We could have stayed with his 2nd hand infant car seat for another 6 months before he grows out of it, but the expiration date is coming up in December.
 I hadn’t known there was such a thing when I purchased it last year.
 Now that I know car seats do not perform as safely after the expiration date because the plastic wears down, I will always buy new or very recently used.
 A real cheapskate (my dad), would ignore the expiration date and keep using it.

 Do I consider myself cheap?
-Yes, I do because I avoid paying full price as much as I can.
+Yes, I do because I avoid paying the full price as much as I can.
 I put off purchases until I find a sale and often I lose the desire to own that particular thing.
 However, health and safety come first and I am willing to pay for them.